dnguyen2017/moose-models/harvest_analysis.md

 ### Estimating impact of tick-burden on survival and calving

 I use a simulated data set to demonstrate how parameters could be estimated from individual-level observations of cow moose.
 The data set consists of measurements of tick-burden, survival, and calving.
 Tick burden was simulated following a negative binomial distribution (mean = 33,000 ticks/moose, dispersion parameter (k) = 3).
-Modeling burden as negative binomial distributed is supported by previous work on parasite aggregation (Shaw and Dobson, 1999).
-The parameters were chosen to qualitatively match a histogram of winter tick burdens among moose presented by Samuel (2004).
+Modeling burden as negative binomial distributed is supported by previous work on parasite aggregation [@shaw_patterns_1995].
+The parameters were chosen to qualitatively match a histogram of winter tick burdens among moose presented by @samuel_white_2004.
 Each of the moose in the simulated data set were then assigned a survival outcome and number of calves produced.
 Survival outcomes and number of calves were assigned from binomial and multinomial distributions, respectively.
 Probabilities of survival and calving were assumed to be decreasing functions of tick burden.

 Parameter estimates were obtained from the simulated data by regressing survival or number of calves onto moose burden.
 I used logistic regression to estimate survival probabilities and multinomial regression to estimate the expected number of calves.
 The parameter estimates were used to parameterize projection matrices for the burden-structured model.
 The simulated data and model fits for the data are shown in the following figures.